ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 bandwidth requirements for a router on the delivery path with that number of users downstream.
-For example, at a node with 10,000 downstream users simultaneously consuming video streams, approximately up to 80 Gbps would be necessary in order for all of them to get 1080p resolution at 60 fps.
+For example, at a node with 10,000 downstream users simultaneously consuming video streams, approximately 80 Gbps would be necessary in order for all of them to get typical content at 1080p resolution at 60 fps, or up to 180 Gbps to get sustained high-motion content such as sports, while maintaining the same resolution.

 However, when there is some overlap in the feeds being consumed by end users, it is sometimes possible to reduce the bandwidth